-On the other hand, in \cite{Miu}, Miura introduced a certain canonical form, Miura canonical form, for defining equations of any non-singular algebraic curve.
-A telescopic curve \cite{Miu} is a~special curve for which Miura canonical form is easy to determine.
+In \cite{Miu}, Miura introduced a certain canonical form, Miura canonical form, for defining equations of any non-singular algebraic curve.
+A telescopic curve \cite{Miu} is a special curve for which Miura canonical form is easy to determine.
 For an integer $m\ge 2$, let $A_m=(a_1, \dots, a_m)$ be a sequence of positive integers such that $\mathrm{gcd}(a_1, \dots, a_m)=1$, $a_i\ge2$ for any $i$, and

 where $d_i=\mathrm{gcd}(a_1, \dots, a_i)$.
 Let